Tazareh, Semnan

-Tazareh (طزره, also Romanized as Ţazareh and Ţazereh; also known as Tajar and Ţarzeh) is a village in Damankuh Rural District, in the Central District of Damghan County, Semnan Province, Iran.
-At the 2006 census, its population was 214, in 52 families.
+Tazareh (طزره) (Note: Also romanized as Ţazareh and Ţazereh; also known as Tajar and Ţarzeh) is a village in Damankuh Rural District of the Central District in Damghan County, Semnan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 214 in 52 households.
+The following census in 2011 counted 243 people in 89 households.
+The 2016 census measured the population of the village as 267 people in 97 households.